On Joint Functional Calculus For Ritt Operators: Introduction

 In \cite{LeM2} Christian Le Merdy initiated the study of functional calculus for Ritt operators.
 He and his coauthors in \cite{AFL}, \cite{ALM} and \cite{LeM2}, have obtained various results in the lines of sectorial operators and also characterised Ritt operators on $L^p$-spaces having bounded $H^\infty$-functional calculus.

-In this paper, we develop a notion of joint functional calculus for commuting Ritt operators and obtain equivalent criterion for commuting tuple of Ritt operators to admit joint bounded functional calculus.
-Though our main focus is on $L^p$-spaces, we obtain partial results for general Banach spaces and non-commutative $L^p$-spaces.
+In this paper, we develop a notion of joint functional calculus for commuting Ritt operators and obtain equivalent criterion for commuting tuple of Ritt operators to admit joint bounded functional calculus on $L^p$-space, $1<p<\infty,$ where each of them also satisfies a bounded functional calculus.
+We apply our methods to study joint similarity problem for commuting tuple of Ritt operators acting on a Hilbert space.